ThomasAUB/poulpe/README.md

   It allows to send and receive data and events (called signals) from one class to others without other coupling than the signal type.

+- A class can be an emitter and a receiver at the same time.
+- A class can emit an unlimited number of signals to an unlimited number of receivers.
+- A class can receive an unlimited number of signals from an unlimited number of emitters.
+- Signals are passed by reference wich means that they can be modified on the fly if received as non const.
+- A signal emitted as const cannot be received as non const reference.
+- Signals can be template classes

 ## How-To

   In order to make a class able to receive a signal of type **MySignal**, it has to implement the function ***void pReceive(MySignal);***